Design Science

 Best for

-• Medical device manufacturers seeking to enhance product safety and usability.
+• Medical device manufacturers seeking human factors and usability engineering expertise.

-• Companies developing combination products or drug delivery devices.
+• Companies developing products for pediatric or elderly populations.

 How engagement typically works

-• Collaborative, focusing on integrating HFE into the product development lifecycle.
+• Collaborative, focusing on integrating human factors throughout product development.

-• Data-driven, utilizing rigorous testing and analysis to inform design decisions.
+• Data-driven, utilizing testing and analysis to inform design decisions.

 Typical deliverables